Friday, May 30, 2025

 Image by prostooleh on Freepik

-Quote of the month - illegal immigration and "due process"
+Quote of the month - Illegal immigration and "due process"

 "The right of "due process" is to protect citizens from their government, not to protect foreign trespassers from removal.
 Due process guarantees the rights of a criminal defendant facing prosecution, not an illiegal alien facing deportation."